dfsp-spirit/brainload/README.md

 # brainload
-A python module designed to reduce your brain load while accessing FreeSurfer brain surface and morphology data files ;).
-A wrapper around nibabel.
+A python module designed to reduce your brain load while accessing FreeSurfer brain surface meshes and morphometry data files.

 ## About